Blog

 Failing to file the required forms

-Nonprofits are required to file a specific set of tax forms to maintain their tax-exempt status, including annual information returns and exemption applications.
-If the nonprofit doesn’t file the right forms on time, they may have their nonprofit status revoked.
+Nonprofits must file specific tax forms, including annual returns and exemption applications, to maintain their tax-exempt status.
+If the nonprofit doesn’t file the proper forms on time, its nonprofit status may be revoked.

 Engaging in prohibited activities

-Nonprofits are barred from engaging in activities that prioritize private interests over community-based ones.
+Nonprofits are barred from engaging in activities prioritizing private interests over community-based ones.
 Any 501(c)(3) organization caught engaging in partisan political activities, lobbying for legislative changes, or benefiting a particular person can lose its tax-exempt status.

 Private benefit or inurement

-Inurement refers to a situation where one individual or a private entity (like a business) receives an excessive benefit from a nonprofit.
-For example, if a nonprofit pays their director an exceptionally high salary compared to their job duties, that can be considered inurement.
+Insurance refers to a situation where one individual or a private entity (like a business) receives an excessive benefit from a nonprofit.
+For example, if a nonprofit pays its director an exceptionally high salary compared to their job duties, that can be considered insurance.
 And the IRS frowns on any 501(c)(3) using tax-free donations to benefit private interests, like political agendas.

 Changes in organizational structure or activities

 When nonprofits initially apply for tax-exempt status, they must describe the activities they’ll be engaging in.
-If they start operating outside those parameters, or change their organizational structure significantly, they may lose their tax-exempt status, or be required to re-apply.
+If they start operating outside those parameters or change their organizational structure significantly, they may lose their status or be required to reapply.

 Talk to us about how Escalon’s essential services can help your nonprofit ensure compliance.